MSPM0, MSPM33 Setting

 If you like to avoid this, don't use compiler optimization and set the linker option properly.
 Like below in case of CCS.

-4. In case of CCS, to program NONMAIN memory area of flash, below option should be set.
+4. In case of CCS, to program NONMAIN memory area of flash by debugger, below option should be set in Debug Configuration menu.